 A good start for your scholarship essay is an important tool in your college application.
-Scholarships are super competitive and the reviewers may not even have time to read the entire essay submitted.
+College Scholarships are super competitive and the reviewers may not even have time to read the entire essay submitted.
 Your introduction should be captivating and get your reader hooked.

 The first sentence of your essay is your chance to convince the reader to continue reading.
 The essay has its essential elements and your introduction is one of them.
 They should be attention-grabbing to make your reader continue.

-Good for you, there’s no ideal way to start your scholarship essay.
+Good for you, there’s no ideal way to start off your scholarship essay.
 It allows you to approach with a creative aspect

-Make your introduction subtle and upright.
+Start a scholarship essay by making your introduction subtle and upright.
 It is a chance to ensure the reader what you will be discussing in the rest of the essay.
 Don’t drag it by repeating the question and explaining it briefly.

 You are free to use quotations if you like but be cautious while using it.
 Other people's quotes don't reveal anything about you, which is really what the reader wants to know.